 Last Updated on

 When we were planning our trail through southern Chile into Patagonia, we found out that along the way we would pass through Chile’s Lake District, a region that was primarily settled by Germans and still boasts a huge German influence.
 When I read this, my interest was immediately sparked.
-After all, the former East German First Lady Margot Honecker resides in Santiago, but just how ‘German’ would the Lake District be?
+After all, the former East German First Lady Margot Honecker resides in Santiago, but just how ‘German’ would Chile’s Lake District be?
 Would there be blond-haired, blue-eyed children running around everywhere, and women in traditional German outfits serving big frothy steins of Hefeweizen in rustic wooden cabins?
 I never realized that chocolate and cake were something so typical for Germany, but we heard that there would be lots of exactly these two things.
-Since I haven’t been to Germany in almost two years, I was excited for this sweet little slice of ‘home’ in Chile.
+Since I haven’t been to Germany in almost two years, I was excited for this sweet little slice of ‘home’ in Chile, and to find out what drew German immigrants to Chile.

 Our first stop in the Lake District was Puerto Varas, which we found described on Wikipedia as a ‘historical treasure of strong German features, with houses that have been declared cultural heritage, including the Sacred Heart Church, the Kuschel House, the German House, the Schwerter House and the Niklitschek House.